 And at a special ceremony during the opening of the 1999 Pan Am Games when Winnipeg again hosted them, seven of the original Indigenous runners, then in their 50s, entered the stadium in war canoes.
 One of them held the Games’ torch high.
-They had finally finished their journey, delivered the torch, and given recognition.
+They had finally finished their journey, delivered the torch, and been given recognition.

 The event at Trent University opened with the screening of the APTN/National Film Board (NFB) documentary by We Wai Kai First Nation director Lori Lewis — Niigaanibatowaad: FrontRunners — which tells their story.
 It is about the segregation of the Indigenous athletes and their despair and abuse suffered in the residential school system, according to the NFB.

 Its website says the film’s title refers to the person who runs in front of the dogsled on the trap line, a job for which the runners from Northern Manitoba were responsible.
 There is no word for “athlete” in Ojibway.
 Running was almost like breathing in that it was the main form of transportation.
 It was also one way the runners survived residential school — if they made the track team they could escape its confines as often as possible to travel to track meets.
 If they were successful at competitions, they would receive more food at school, says the website.

 These are the stories of Patrick, Bill, and Charlie as they told them to the Trent University audience, after the film.

 William Chippeway, 69, originally from Lake Manitoba First Nation west of Winnipeg, attended a residential school located on the near-by Sandy Bay First Nation.
 He now lives in Edmonton.